EN-IH-WDPT-JUN21/frontend-utils/README.md

 # frontend-utils
 A repo with utils regarding Frontend Development

-> Node.js is a run-time environment which includes everything you need to execute a program written in JavaScript.
+> **Node.js** is a run-time environment which includes everything you need to execute a program written in JavaScript.
 It’s used for running scripts on the server to render content before it is delivered to a web browser.

-> NPM stands for Node Package Manager, which is an application and repository for developing and sharing JavaScript code.
+> **NPM** stands for Node Package Manager, which is an application and repository for developing and sharing JavaScript code.

 ## Windows

 ### Install Node.js and NPM

-Step 1: Download Node.js Installer
+**Step 1: Download Node.js Installer**

 In a web browser, navigate to https://nodejs.org/en/download/.
 Click the Windows Installer button to download the latest default version.
 The Node.js installer includes the NPM package manager.

-Step 2: Install Node.js and NPM from Browser
+**Step 2: Install Node.js and NPM from Browser**

 Once the installer finishes downloading, launch it.
-Open the downloads link in your browser and click the file.
+Click Run, You will be welcomed to the Node.js Setup Wizard – click Next and install it.

-Step 3: Verify Installation
+**Step 3: Verify Installation**

 Open a command prompt (or PowerShell), and enter the following:
 ```shell